 Creating things from scratch is my passion, be it an elaborate dessert that requires time and patience or a simple one-pan dish.
-As long as the result is something that can make our taste buds dance, I am happy!
-So go ahead, check it all out, and don’t forget to pin, comment, share and then…cook, bake and create, because after all, that is the main reason I’m sharing my recipes with you, I know you were wondering ;).
+So go ahead, check it all out, and don’t forget to pin, comment, share and then…cook, bake and create.
+After all, that is the main reason I’m sharing my recipes with you, I know you were wondering ;).

-Initially, I created this blog to share recipes with my friends and family as well as document the recipes I use myself (this was before Pinterest).
+Initially, this blog was created to share recipes with my friends and family as well as document the recipes I use myself (this was before Pinterest).

 If you’d like to read more about me and my family, read below…

 I am a wife, mother, and a believer in the almighty God.
 I am a survivor of a nursing program (ha!) and a proud holder of an RN license.

 As a teenager, my family moved to the beautifully evergreen northwest of the US from Ukraine and I have lived here ever since.
 It might rain here more than in other parts of the country, but I will take rain over scorching heat any time of the day 🙂 Plus having the mountains and the ocean 2 hours away from us is pretty awesome too!

 Being raised in a Ukrainian household has greatly influenced the way I cook.
 Yes, that means tons of dill and sour cream.
 Dill can make anything taste Ukrainian and by Ukrainian, I mean finger-licking good!
 Oh and sour cream, wait, I already mentioned sour cream.
 Never mind.
 We do put that stuff on everything though.